 - There are indeed many benefits of data-driven marketing, and there are also challenges.
 Here are some everyday struggles.

-- It is a challenge to attract the right type of staff who is experienced in predictive analytics and audience amplification.
+- It is a challenge to attract the correct type of staff who is experienced in predictive analytics and audience amplification.

 - Commitment is significant to the success of it.